 |

-Ryan Dahl started Node in 2009 after he was inspired by the performance of the V8 JavaScript engine.
+Ryan Dahl started the Node project in 2009 after he was inspired by the performance of the V8 JavaScript engine in the Google Chrome web browser.
 V8 uses an event-driven model, which makes it efficient at handling concurrent connections and requests.
 Ryan wanted to bring this same high-performance, event-driven architecture to server-side applications.
 The event-driven model is the first and most important concept you need to understand about Node (and the V8 engine as well).
-I’ll explain it briefly in this section and we’ll expand on it in Chapter 3.
+I’ll explain it briefly in this chapter, and we’ll expand on it in Chapter 3.

 Tip